CSCfi/csc-user-guide/docs/apps/python.md

 # Python
-[Python](https://www.python.org/) programming language in CSC's Supercomputers Puhti and Mahti-rhel8.
+[Python](https://www.python.org/) programming language in CSC's Supercomputers Puhti and Mahti.

 ## Available

 * Puhti: various 2.x and 3.x versions
-* Mahti-rhel8: 3.x versions
+* Mahti: 3.x versions

-System Python is available by default both in Puhti and Mahti-rhel8 without loading any module.
+System Python is available by default both in Puhti and Mahti without loading any module.
 Python 2 (= 2.7.5) is available as `python` (= 2.7.5) (only Puhti), Python 3 (= 3.6.8) as `python3`.
 The default system Python does not include any optional Python packages.
 However, you can [install simple packages for yourself by the methods